Sciatica Part 3 – Treatment - Logic & Recommendations

 FINDING THE TREATMENT APPROACH THAT WORKS!

-In the programs we teach we often recommend practitioners invest time and effort to learn as much as they can from different perspectives.
+In the programs we teach we often recommend practitioners invest time and effort into learning as much as they can from different perspectives.
 No one technique or procedure can meet the needs of every patient.

 Albert Einstein is widely credited with saying, "The definition of insanity is doing the same thing over and over again, but expecting different results."
 If you want different results (or better results) than what you're getting, you have to take a different approach.

-Sciatic Nerve Release - Motion Specific Release: In this video Dr. Abelson demonstrates some of the Motion Specific Release (MSR) procedures we use to release the Sciatic Nerve.
+Sciatic Nerve Release - Motion Specific Release: In this video I demonstrate some of the Motion Specific Release (MSR) procedures we use to release the Sciatic Nerve.
 Symptoms of sciatica can be caused by disc herniation, foraminal stenosis, spinal stenosis, or entrapment of the sciatic nerve.
-The types of procedures we would use would vary with each case.
+The types of procedures we would use vary with each case.

-The Gluteus Maximus Release - Motion Specific Release (MSR): In this video Dr. Abelson demonstrates how to use Motion Specific Release (MSR) to release restrictions in the Gluteus Maximus muscle.
+The Gluteus Maximus Release - Motion Specific Release (MSR): In this video I demonstrate how to use Motion Specific Release (MSR) to release restrictions in the Gluteus Maximus muscle.
 Strong, flexible, engaged gluteal muscles are critical to optimum performance and injury prevention.

 Thoracolumbar Fascial Release - Motion Specific Release: The thoracolumbar fascia (TLF) plays a critical role in both stabilization of the spine and in load transfer from the core.
-In this video Dr. Brian Abelson DC. demonstrates an extremely effective way of releasing the TFL.
+In this video I demonstrate an extremely effective way of releasing the TFL.
 MSR videos are for demonstration purposes only.
 If you have a medical condition, please see your medical practitioner.

 FOCUS ON THE OBJECTIVE